 Our staff at B-accounting includes fully qualified CPA Thai accountants that possess the expertise, experience and enthusiasm to help you through the complexities of Thailand’s rules and regulations, covering Corporate income Tax, Personal Income Tax, Withholding Taxes and Value Added Tax (VAT)LEARN MORE

 Once a year when your accounts are audited, filing your Corporate Income Tax to the Revenue Department is an obligation.
-This tax depends on the net profit you have done during past fiscal year.
-A certain number of rules have to be respected to deduct all your expenses and therefore lower your Corporate Income Tax liability.
+This tax depends on the net profit you have made during the previous fiscal year.
+A certain number of rules have to be respected when deducting expenses to lower Corporate Income Tax liability.

 Personal Income Tax

 As anywhere else, paying taxes on your revenues is an obligation in Thailand.
-In this country, employers have the obligation to deduct this tax at source when paying taxable salaries.
-These deductions are based on an estimate of the annual taxes that we divide by 12 months.
-Last but not least, an annual filing is mandatory every year.
+Here, employers have an obligation to deduct this tax at source when paying taxable salaries, based on an estimate of the annual taxes divided by 12 months.
+Last but not least, annual filing is mandatory every year.

-This tax applies to companies having a turnover more than 1.8 million baht per year.
-It however directly applies when an immigration visa is delivered to foreign workers in Thailand.
-A certain number of particularities must be known and well understood to avoid avoidable losses.
-Failing to declare your VAT may induce high penalties.
-Make sure it’s done on time!
+This tax applies to companies with a turnover over 1.8 million Baht per year.
+It also directly applies when an immigration visa is issued to foreign workers in Thailand.
+A certain number of particulars must be known and understood to avoid avoidable losses.
+Failing to declare your VAT may result in high penalties.